Agregory198/Agregory198.github.io/index.md

 ## I’m currently working on
 - Database design, management, and deployment for large scale data collection
-- Cloud-based and local development and deployment for machine learning problems, data collection, and data processing
+- Cloud-based and local development and deployment pf applications for machine learning, data collection, and data processing
 - Bayesian models that link prehistoric human settlement, population size, and technological change
 - Regression analysis of human technological change and dietary focus